ragini-sinha03/buzzline-01-raginisin/README.md

 This project is licensed under the MIT License as an example project.
 You are encouraged to fork, copy, explore, and modify the code as you like.
 See the [LICENSE](LICENSE.txt) file for more.

+## Custom Producer and Consumer Scripts

+### How to Run Your Custom Producer
+Windows PowerShell:

+.venv\Scripts\activate
+python -m producers.basic_producer_raginisin

+### How to Run Your Custom Consumer
+Windows PowerShell:

+.venv\Scripts\activate
+python -m consumers.basic_consumer_raginisin

+## Task 1: Create a Unique Producer

+1. Add a new Python script in the `producers` folder.
+2. Name your script using your unique identifier (e.g., "basic_producer_raginisin.py").
+3. Copy and paste the content from the example file into yours.
+4. Git add, commit, and push your changes to your GitHub repo before making any other changes.
+5. Modify your Python generator to produce custom messages.
+6. Log these messages using the provided logger.
+7. As you work, git add, commit, and push your changes to your GitHub repo.
+(Frequent small commits are helpful.)

+## Task 2: Create a Unique Consumer

+1. Add a new Python script in the `consumers` folder.
+2. Name your script uniquely (e.g., "basic_consumer_raginisin.py").
+3. Copy and paste the content from the example file into yours.
+4. Git add, commit, and push your changes to your GitHub repo before making any other changes.
+5. Continue to read the log file in real time as we did in the example.

+Here are the instructions for running your new custom producer and consumer Python scripts

+.venv/bin/activate
+python3 -m producers.basic_producer_raginisin

+.venv\Scripts\activate
+python -m consumers.basic_consumer_raginisin